yuxianxu/readradio-react-nodejs/README.md

 ## Limit

-- Only support Chrome Browser by now
+- Only support Chrome Browser, transcription not available on mobile by now
 - Works on desktop for Windows and Mac Chrome browser
 - Works on android cell pone or tablet with Chrome browser